ziap/ziap.github.io/content/blog/parallel-array/index.md

 In JavaScript, we get even more benefits thanks to typed arrays

 - More compact and stored contiguously, reducing memory consumption
-- Allows for smaller types than 64-bit floating point numbers
+- Allows for smaller types than 64-bit floating-point numbers

 Here's an example of the difference between AoS and SoA in TypeScript.
 This is the AoS approach, where we use a single array to store all fields.